 An elderly man sits alone in his room by the fire playing a slender, cylindrical tenor recorder with a slightly flared bell and a rather elongate window/labium.
 The beak appears to be metal-sheathed.
-He is holding the instrument right hand uppermost.

 Willem Pietersz.
 Buytewech was a Dutch painter and engraver, nicknamed 'Geestige Willem' (Witty Willem), active in his native Rotterdam and in Haarlem, where he was closely associated with Frans Hals.
 Although his surviving output of paintings is tiny, his pictures of dandies, fashionable ladies, toppers, and lusty wenches are among the most spirited Dutch genre scenes and instituted the category known as the "Merry Company"; his numerous engravings include genre scenes, fashion plates, and etchings of the Dutch countryside.
 He may have been born in Rotterdam (1585) where he died (1626).